wbhart/gc/README.md

 This is a series of garbage collector experiments in order to learn how they work.

-To make the experiments do:
+To make the experiments, check out the branch corresponding to the version you are interested in and then do:

-   make gc1
+   make gc

-or

-   make gc2
+   make check

-etc.

-1. The first garbage collector is a very basic mark and sweep collector.
+v0.1 - The first garbage collector is a very basic mark and sweep collector.

 * non-incremental
 * non-generational